FranciscoG/youtube-playlist-importer/README.md

 - ["Objects that require user interactions (user consent by OAuth 2.0 authorization"](https://github.com/akshgpt7/youtube-deno#objects-that-require-user-interactions-user-consent-by-oauth-20-authorization)

+## IMPORTANT NOTE

+The text file with the youtube urls must be in the same folder as the `yt-import-playlist` executable

 The simplest way to run this is:

 ```